nusco/narjillos/backlog.md

 #===================

 ##Basic Lab Analysis
-* Make ancestry analysis an option of the lab program (--ancestry)
 * Fail with explicit error if running ancestry analysis on a file without ancestry
 * Track basic experimental data together with ancestry: eggs/creatures/food/etc.
 * Run analysis with --history to dump a CSV file of history